SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 * Synthesis Pot
     * Being able to synthesize on non-Mixer floors can be nice.<br/>If you find an unidentified pot with a size of 2, it's a Synthesis Pot.
 * Degrade Pot
-    * Container for riceballs, Strength Grass, Wall Collapse Scrolls, etc.<br/>Just don't insert weapons, shields, or staves.
+    * Container for onigiri, Strength Grass, Great Hall Scrolls, etc.<br/>Just don't insert weapons, shields, or staves.
 * Grass Pot
     * Often called useless, but it can weaken an entire Monster House<br/>if you insert Twisty Grass or Poison Grass.<br/>Some insert unneeded equipment to sell later.
 * Water Pot